 - Ensure that timber that may be affected by current or future leaks is protected by adequate treatment.
 If the timber is untreated then post-treat with RotStop.

-- Remove and replace decayed timber if it is affecting the structural integrity of the house – or just treat it and leave it.
+- Remove and replace decayed timber if it is affecting the structural integrity of the house – otherwise just treat it and leave it.

-In this way buildings can be saved, remain healthy and liveable and for a lot less anxiety and costs.
+Homes can be saved, remain healthy and liveable and for a lot less anxiety and costs.
 The Building Act does not mandate that no decay is allowed in a building.
 It does not even mandate no leaks.
-What it does mandates is that leaks are not to progress to cause structural problems, which is limited to load bearing, bracing and maintaining secure claddings and linings.
+What it does mandate is that leaks are not to progress to cause structural problems, which is limited to load bearing, bracing and maintaining secure claddings and linings.
 External walls are often over engineered, with safety margins of 50% or more.
 Leaving minor decay that has been treated in some walls has no effect on the structure and remains in full compliance with the Building Act.

-Compare this to a re-clad where any timber within one metre of visibly stained wood is marked for replacement.
-This can mean expensive replacement even if the staining is due to the framing getting wet during construction and is still good, sound timber.
+Compare this re-cladding where any timber within one metre of visibly stained wood is marked for replacement.
+This means expensive replacement even if the staining is due to the framing getting wet during construction and is still good, sound timber.

 Moisture Detection Company Philosophy

-Homeowners who adopt this process can maintain a typical plaster clad house and have a comprehensive package of documentation to prove to buyers that their house does not leak, and is safe to buy.
+Homeowners who adopt this process maintain and improve their homes.
+They also have a comprehensive package of documentation to prove to buyers that their house does not leak, and is safe to buy.